-2020 2019
+2021

 Board Designations

-Operating Fund \$ 708,100 \$ 672,700
+Operating Fund \$ 663,193 \$ 708,100

-Membership Dues 149,700 142,700
+Membership Dues 157,100 149,700

-Subscription Programs 19,400 19,700
+Subscription Programs 21,354 19,400

-Strategic Plan Fund - 49,748

-Office Move 12,100
+Office Expansion/Relocation 20,000

-Total Board Designations \$ 877,200 \$ 896,948
+Total Board Designations \$ 861,647 \$ 877,200

 The operating fund is designed to ensure cash resources are available to fund daily administration and operations for RWA as well as a resource for matching funds for grant partnership opportunities.
 The operating fund target designation is four to six months of operating expenses.
-For the year ended June 30, 2020 and 2019, this designation is approximately six months when considering the SGA reimbursement for expenses.
+For the years ended June 30, 2021 and 2020, this designation is approximately six months when considering the SGA reimbursement for expenses.
 The membership dues stabilization fund is fully funded and designed to supplement operating cash flow in the event a member does not renew and is targeted at 15% of membership dues.
-The strategic plan fund is designed to carry out the strategic plan through fiscal year 2020.
 The subscription program revenue fund is designed to be used in the event subscription program revenue to support operating expenses does not materialize as planned.
 This fund is set at 10% of net subscription program support revenue.
+The office expansion/relocation fund is designed to be used for future RWA office expansion/relocation.